-Not only will you be required to meet a range of eligible requirements linked to your academic credentials, but you'll also likely need to have at least 1-3 years' worth of in-class experience.
-With that being said, even if you don’t have any teaching experience - if you’re a native English teacher with at least a recognized TEFL certificate - you still stand a chance of getting a job in Dubai.
+If you want to teach abroad in Dubai, not only will you be required to meet a range of eligibility requirements linked to your academic credentials, but you'll also likely need to have at least 1-3 years' worth of in-class experience.
+With that being said, even if you don’t have any teaching experience - if you’re a native English teacher with at least a recognized TEFL certificate - you still stand a chance of getting a teaching job in Dubai.

 If this sounds like something that you’d like to explore further - we’ve created this short guide to teaching in Dubai.
 By reading it, you’ll learn everything there is to know surrounding eligibility requirements, salary expectations, teaching conditions, and more.

 First and foremost, it is wise to explore whether or not you hold the required profile to teach in Dubai.
-Let’s start by looking at what qualifications Dubai-based academic institutions will typically demand.
+Let’s start by looking at what qualifications schools in Dubai will typically demand.

 Not only will this need to have been obtained from an accredited university, but the institution might ask that you obtained a minimum grade.
 For example, if you earned your bachelor's degree in the UK, it's likely that this will need to have scored at least a 2:1.